jgibbons-cp/datadog/kubernetes/aspnet48_mvc_app/README.md

 NOTE: this seems odd to me, but it works across restarts of the Datadog agent.
 It is a ds not a deploy so I exposed the pod with a selector.
 I would expect it to break when the agent is redeployed but it does not.
 I think it is the selector but need to look at it.
+This is because EKS does not support hostPort on Windows out of the box.

 5) Go looks at traces [here](https://app.datadoghq.com/apm/traces)